epccs/parts_epccs/Docker.md

 # log out for change to take effect
 ```

-For security you will not want to add the group, just keep using sudo.
+For extra security do not add the docker group, just keep using sudo.

 ## Install Docker on Ubuntu